Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 By default, the claims *givenname*, *surname*, *emailaddress* and *name* will be already configured.

-The playground web application also have **Employee-ID**, so we need to configure that.
-If you added extra claims on the AD FS SAML playground web application, follow the steps below to register all the additional claims that should be returned by the Azure AD SAML application:
+The playground web application registered on chapter 1 also have **Employee-ID**, so we need to configure that.
+If you added extra claims on the ADFS SAML playground web application, follow the steps below to register all the additional claims that should be returned by the Azure AD SAML application:

 1. In the **User Attributes and Claims** section, select the **Edit** icon (a pencil) in the upper-right corner.
 1. Add additional claims that you would like to use in the Web App project.